tiangolo/angular-docker-multi-stage-example/README.md

 You could build the whole app inside your Docker image, and then serve it from the same image.

-That would imply that you would start from a [Node.js base image](https://hub.docker.com/_/node/) to compile everything and then you would have to setup a server with Node.js or manually install Nginx (or something similar).
+That would imply that you would start from an [official Node.js base image](https://hub.docker.com/_/node/) to compile everything and then you would have to setup a server with Node.js or install Nginx manually on top of Node.js (or something similar).

-By needing to install Nginx by hand you lose the option to use the [official Nginx base image](https://hub.docker.com/_/nginx/) that is already fine tuned.
+If you install Nginx by hand you lose the option to use the [official Nginx base image](https://hub.docker.com/_/nginx/) that is already fine tuned.

 Also, you would end up with huge images that all your deployment servers have to download (if you are concerned about size) and a complex environment, with all the Node.js / Angular packages and dependencies.